FiloSottile/draft-irtf-cfrg-concrete-hybrid-kems/draft-irtf-cfrg-concrete-hybrid-kems.md

 ## MLKEM768-X25519

-This hybrid KEM combines ML-KEM-768 with X25519 using the GC framework from
+This hybrid KEM combines ML-KEM-768 with X25519 using the CG framework from
 {{HYBRID-KEMS}}.
 It is identical to the X-Wing construction from {{XWING-SPEC}}.
 It has the following components: